We love Santa Cruz County. We strive to understand its story in all of its complexity.

 - We value our employees and respect their time.
 We will pay a fair and competitive salary.
 We love our work, but balance comes first.
 Full-time employees will work 40 hours a week, no more.
 Also, we pay equal wages for equal work across gender, race, sexual orientation and age.

 - We will be transparent.
 Even though we’re a private company, we will publish the same kind of financial information that a nonprofit would.
 We want to show you what we’re doing with your financial contributions.
 Also, like the public institutions we cover, we will publish our salaries.
 We also will publish a list of our donors.
 If a story involves a major donor or investor, we will disclose that.
 All our writers will have a bio that includes an ethics statement.

 - Accuracy, thoroughness and fairness come before speed and style.
 Our stories give context and explanations.
 We want to foster informed, healthy discourse.
 We’re not after your clicks.
 We’ve designed our company so that the community, not website traffic, drives revenue.
-The top sources of our revenue will be major donors, grants, memberships and crowdfunding.
+The top sources of our revenue are members, donors and grants.

 - Locals come first.
 We want to support locals, since locals support us.
 We will work with Santa Cruz County vendors as much as possible.

 Who we are